Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 With time, fluency works.
 With intention, it can work faster.

 It’s why we purchase flashcards when we enroll in foreign language classes.
-It’s why multiplication drills exist in elementary school classrooms.
+It’s why multiplication drills exist—or at least used to—in elementary school classrooms.
 It’s why chess players study games.
 It’s why novice chefs use recipes.
 It’s why musicians practice scales.
 It’s why ballet dancers start every day at the barre.
 It’s why tennis players practice their serves.
 It’s why English departments require majors to memorize the prologue to The Canterbury Tales.

 It’s why Zed Shaw calls it The Hard Way.
 It’s why so many native English speakers give up on Chinese after the first year.